ephase/unupdate_win10/README.md

 this script is really simple and could not work properly, burn your cat and cut your Little Pony head.

+#How?

+This script kill GWX executable, then remove some Scheduled Task about GWX program, uninstall some KB with wusa.exe and hide it to prevent automatic reinstallation.

 #TODO

  * Add privilege elevation error when the script is not launched with Administrator's rights
  * Add the possibility to use arguments when calling the script (then ps script could be call from  another script)
+ * Remove GWX Files before uninstalling KB (check remove_gwx_file branch)
  * ~~Update the windows update list to hide kb that aren't yet listed~~
  * ~~Speed up hide_update~~
  * **Tell me**